dubbelster/express-sse-ts/README.md

 # express-sse-ts
 ---
-strongly typed server sent events module for express
+Strongly typed server sent events module for express.
+This modules is used as express middleware.

+I made this module for personal use thus I won't be actively maintaining this module.
+But you are always welcome to contribute!
+\\

 ## Installation
 ---